 In regards to saving time, think about automating wisely.
 Many companies find that an investment in automation pays dividends by saving time and improving efficiencies.
 Of course, not every task can be automated, but if you are looking for the biggest bang for your buck, consider automating employee demographic updates from your HR/payroll system.
 The benefits of doing so are significant, ensuring that employee information is always up-to-date.
 This can eliminate the need to update tax information in the stock plan system before options are exercised or restricted stock is released.
 It also streamlines some of the steps involved in termination processing.

 If true automation of employee updates isn’t an option for you at this time, one short-term solution is to regularly download a report from your payroll system and upload it to your stock plan system.
 Setting up a calendar trigger can help you do this on a regular and timely basis, and may reduce the number of times that you have to make ad hoc updates when an employee chooses to exercise options or when you need to process a termination.

-One way to strengthen team weaknesses is to consider outsourcing these processes you have the least experience with.
-While full outsourcing may not be feasible within your budget, many companies are finding success with this partial outsourcing approach.
+One way to strengthen team weaknesses is to consider outsourcing the processes you have the least experience with.
+While full outsourcing may not be feasible within your budget, many companies are finding success with a partial outsourcing approach.
 It gives you the leverage to determine exactly what functions are most appropriate for outsourcing, and it allows you to maintain in-house control for others.
 You can learn a little more about the benefits in our white paper, Is Outsourcing Right for You?